WWJ-TV: Signing on with a local focus

 One show, the live dance music program The Scene, drew on the success of WGPR radio and was among its most successful; cars would sometimes clog Jefferson Avenue to see the stars arrive for tapings.
-Scene co-host Nat Morris was originally hired in 1972 for WGPR-FM and was simply given directions to play music, with the cameras focusing on the dancers throughout.
-Often compared to American Bandstand and Soul Train, the program inspired multiple popular area dance moves during competitions in what George White dubbed "electronic sociology".
+Scene co-host Nat Morris was originally hired in 1972 for WGPR-FM and was simply given directions to play music on the program as if he were a disc jockey, with the cameras focusing on the dancers throughout.
+Often compared to American Bandstand and Soul Train, the program inspired multiple locally popular dance moves during competitions.
 A full-time talent coordinator was responsible for fielding mail-in requests for prospective on-stage dancers and booking singers and musical acts.
 James Brown, The Gap Band, The Time and Jermaine Jackson were among the program's most notable musical guests.
-Prince, then a part of The Time, had also been heavily promoted on WGPR-FM, with several gold records given to the stations from both he and the band.
+Prince, then a part of The Time, had also been heavily promoted on WGPR-FM; he and the band gave the stations several gold records.
 When Nat Morris took time off for a vacation, Panagos tapped Pat Harvey, who joined WGPR-TV in 1976 as a sales assistant, to be Morris's fill-in host dubbed "The Disco Lady".
 In addition to being on The Scene, Harvey hosted a daily five-minute public affairs show on WGPR-FM before joining WJBK-TV (channel 2), the market's CBS affiliate, in their community affairs department.
 Harvey later found greater success as a news anchor for Chicago's WGN-TV and Los Angeles's KCAL-TV, becoming the highest-paid Black news anchor in the country in 1995 at the latter station after signing a multi-year $1 million contract.
-Another early show, Rolling Funk, also featured dance music but in a roller derby environment, taped at an Inkster roller rink.
+Another early show, Rolling Funk, also featured dance music but in a roller derby environment, taped at the Safari roller rink in Inkster.
 This program was produced independently by a Black-owned production company with aspirations for syndication.